 He also noticed an odd ringing in his ears.
-It was coupled with a pressure and the sense that someone was trying to call to him through air as thick as syrup.
+It was coupled with pressure and the sense that someone was trying to call to him through the air as thick as syrup.

 “Mangrove isn’t going to like your plans,” Synco said.
 “But I have to say I’m not happy with their plans, either.”

 “Yes.
 There really is no question about destroying it.
 I am sorry I invented it.
 I am sorry about everything,” Davis said.